patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/ofxFX-03.gif)

 Note:
-So anyway, I grabbed all this layers of simulations I was doing with shaders for efecto mariposa.
+So anyway, I grabbed all the layers of simulations I was doing with shaders for efecto mariposa.

-I break them into modules... and put them together into an openFrameworks addon.
+I broke them into modules... and put them together into an openFrameworks addon.

 My first openSource contribution was ofxFX.

 --